ArpNetworking/metrics-client-doc/README.md

 #### Pre-2C

-All versions prior to 2C of the file format and are considered *deprecated*.
+All versions prior to 2C of the file format are considered *deprecated*.

 License
 -------